neilSchroeder/personal-projects/README.md

 # Tools

-This is a repository of both person and work-related projects I've put together over the years.
+This is a repository of both personal and work-related projects I've put together over the years.

     sudoku_solver: